open/close all folders

-- The Bad Guy Wins: Beats May in a Contest for the first and only time in "Harley Rides Again"
+- The Bad Guy Wins: Beats May in a Contest for the first and only time in "Harley Rides Again".

-- Beware the Silly Ones: Laughably Evil, campy and seemingly friendly, but not someone to be crossed, no sir.
+- Beware the Silly Ones: Laughably Evil, campy and seemingly friendly, but cross him and you are dead.

 - Bokukko: Inverted - in the Japanese original version, he refers to himself using atashi, the Japanese feminine form of I.